-- Fairview information sessions: Register online here or call 612-336-2727 to sign up for for an upcoming information session at Fairview Southdale Hospital.
+- Fairview seminars: Register online here or call 612-336-2727 to sign up for an upcoming seminar at Fairview Southdale Hospital.
 Attending one of the in-person weight loss seminars is required before you can schedule your weight loss surgery consultation.

 Our surgery center is credentialed by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program and is a preferred provider for many insurance companies.
 Because every insurance plan is different, it is important to become informed about your insurance coverage prior to your first clinic visit.
 Many companies have specific documentation or requirements in order to be approved for surgery.
 Please call the customer service number on the back of your insurance card to inquire about your plan’s benefits.
 You may also want to visit your plan’s website and print out the information related to weight loss surgery.
 Our staff are experts at working with patients and supplying the information your insurance company may request for authorization.
 Please ask our staff for help if you have any questions.

 Once you decide to have weight-loss surgery, your surgeon will create a customized weight loss plan that will include a combination of behavioral, dietary and lifestyle changes.